pingcap/docs-tidb-operator/en/configure-storage-class.md

     kubectl apply -f https://raw.githubusercontent.com/pingcap/tidb-operator/v1.1.0/manifests/local-dind/local-volume-provisioner.yaml
      ```

-    If the server have no access to the Internet, you need to download the `local-volume-provisioner.yaml` file on a machine with Internet access and then install it.
+    If the server have no access to the Internet, download the `local-volume-provisioner.yaml` file on a machine with Internet access and then install it.

     {{< copyable "shell-regular" >}}